State visits to the United States: History and purpose

 Kalākaua is received by Ulysses Grant during the visit of Hawaii in 1874.

-Due, perhaps, to the geographic isolation of the United States, the first visit by a foreign head of state occurred until nearly one hundred years after independence, when President Ulysses S. Grant received King Kalākaua of the Kingdom of Hawaii in December 1874.
+Due, perhaps, to the geographic isolation of the United States, the first visit by a foreign head of state occurred nearly one hundred years after independence, when President Ulysses S. Grant received King Kalākaua of the Kingdom of Hawaii in December 1874.
 (Note: Albert Edward, Prince of Wales, later Edward VII of the United Kingdom, had visited Washington during his North American tour in 1860; while in Washington, he stayed in the White House as the guest of President James Buchanan for three days.
 However, as the Prince of Wales was not himself the head of state, this was not accounted a state visit, and records do not reflect this as an official visit either.)
 This was followed, two years later, with a visit by Emperor Dom Pedro II of the Empire of Brazil, again received by Grant.

 State and official visits have sometimes been controversial.
 A discussed 1995 state visit by China, for example, never materialized after the administration of Bill Clinton decided it was unwilling to face the criticism from Congress and others that such an invitation would prompt.
 President Clinton extended a private invitation to General Secretary of the Chinese Communist Party Jiang Zemin for a less formal meeting at the White House, but the Chinese government (represented by Foreign Minister Qian Qichen) declined, "based not on any substantive disagreement, but on China's insistence that Mr. Jiang deserved a formal state."
 Jiang met with Clinton at the United Nations General Assembly in New York in October 1995, but there was no Chinese state visit to the U.S. until 1997.

 Declining or canceling an invitation to a state or official visit can be interpreted as a rebuke of the United States on the international stage.
 In 1986, for instance, Hassan II of Morocco canceled a visit to Washington, D.C.
 Though the Moroccan government cited the king's personal fatigue as the reason, the cancellation was widely perceived as an expression of irritation with the U.S.' criticism over Moroccan relations with Gaddafi's Libya.
 In 2013, Brazilian President Dilma Rousseff canceled a planned state visit to the United States, after revelations that the U.S. National Security Agency had spied on her communications and the communications of other Brazilian government officials.